usury laws

 Report from the select committee on the usury laws.

-Folio, pp. 59, [1] blank; a very good, clean copy, contemporary manuscript numbering to the upper right hand corners of the rectos where the work had previously been bound into a volume of reports, now rebound in modern card wrappers, printed paper lettering-piece to the upper wrapper.
+Folio, pp. 59, [1 (blank)]; a good, clean copy, contemporary manuscript numbering to the upper right hand corners of the rectos where the work had previously been bound into a volume of reports, now rebound in modern blue wrappers, printed paper label to the upper wrapper.

 Added to your basket: